 Been a funny month, this, dear blog reader (funny, 'peculiar', as opposed to, you know, 'ha-ha.'
 That's before anyone asks).The March Book Club show (which had very much a North East flavour for that particular episode) went out on 5 March featuring the following books:

 - Stuart Maconie - Pies & Prejudice: In Search Of The North (Ebury Press)

 - Anna Ralph - The Floating Island (Hutchinson)

 - Iain Banks - The Crow Road (Abacus)

-In the meantime I'm also continuing to do the weekly TV reviews on The Julia Hankin Show on Thursdays (usually around 2:10 - 2:30pm).
-This week's show should be amusing as Julia won't actually be in the studio (she's broadcasting live from Penshaw Monument).
-So, all sorts of inelegant malarkey, shenangians and ferfuffling may ensure.
+In the meantime this blogger is also continuing to do the weekly TV reviews on The Julia Hankin Show on Thursdays (usually around 2:10 to 2:30pm).
+This week's episode should be amusing as Julia won't actually be in the studio (she's doing and outside broadcast live from Penshaw Monument).
+So, all sorts of inelegant malarkey, shenanigans and kerfuffes may well ensure.
 Or not.
 We are, after all, professionals.
 Well, Jules is, anyway...

 - The Zutons

 - That Petrol Emotion

 - Richard Thompson